MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Once connected to the source AMQP broker, the program builds notifications after the download of a file has occurred.
-To build the notification and send it to the next hop broker, the user sets these options :
+To build the notification and send it to the next hop broker, the user sets these options:

 * **post_baseDir     <path>    (optional)**
 * **post_topicPrefix <pfx> (default: 'v03')**